TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/BasicPrinciples.rst

 The things that are different for various kinds of documentation are:

-* Where the issues are maintained (e.g. on Forge or Github)
+* Where the issues are maintained (e.g. on Forge or GitHub)
-* Where the source code (git repository) is kept
+* Where the source code (Git repository) is kept
 * The workflow for making changes to the documentation